vamsidharmuthireddy/json_prop_generation/README.md

 │ └── classification <- Notebook used to train the classification model.
 Contains conda requirements file │ └── generation <- Notebook used to train the text generation model.
 Contains prediction notebook.
 Contains conda requirements file
-│ └── eda <- EDA on the json file properties └───references <- Data dictionaries, manuals, and all other explanatory materials
+│ └── eda <- EDA on the json file properties
+│ └── reports <- Contains EDA, and classification report

 ## Technologies Used